xtmgah/AS-Quant/README.md

-AS-Quant generates the expression level of alternative splicing among two different biological comditions.
+AS-Quant generates the expression level of alternative splicing among two different biological conditions.

 # Installation
 AS-Quant tool can be downloaded directly from github.
 User need to have python installed in their machine.
 It can work on Windows, Linux and Mac platform.